sevagh/pitch-detection/README.md

 # sine-generator
-generate sinewaves with Bash and C
+generate sinewaves with Bash and `bc`

 ### coproc